 A diverticulitis diet is something your doctor might recommend as part of a short-term treatment plan for acute diverticulitis.

-Mild cases of diverticulitis are usually treated with antibiotics and a diverticulitis diet, which includes clear liquids and low-fiber foods.
+Mild cases of diverticulitis are usually treated with antibiotics and a low-fiber diet, or treatment may start with a period of rest where you eat nothing by mouth, then start with clear liquids and then move to a low-fiber diet until your condition improves.
 More-severe cases typically require hospitalization.

-A diverticulitis diet is a temporary measure to give your digestive system a chance to rest.
-Oral intake is usually reduced until bleeding and diarrhea subside.
+Nutrition therapy for diverticulitis is a temporary measure to give your digestive system a chance to rest.
+Eat small amounts until bleeding and diarrhea subside.

 - Fruit juices without pulp, such as apple juice